 auditor checking back to the underlying audit evidence for some of

 the work performed by the internal auditors.
+The direction, supervision and review by the

 auditor of the work performed by the internal auditors shall be